andjthom/barnes-hut-sim/README.md

 # Barnes Hut Simulation
-An n-body simulation using the Barnes-Hut algorithm.
+A gravitational N-body simulation using the Barnes-Hut algorithm.

 ## Building
 To build both the simulation and viewer: